acuminous/filby/README.md

 ]
 ```

-The example applications include a convenience feature where if the changeSetId is omitted, the client will be redirected to the same url for the current change set.
+The example applications include a convenience feature where if the changeSetId is omitted, the client will be redirected to projection at the current change set.

 ```
 GET /api/projection/v1/park